saadbutt27/30DaysOf30Projects/05_calculator_app/README.md

-# Project 2 - Calculator App
+# Project 5 - Calculator App
 ---
 **Description:**
-A calculator
+A calculator for arithmetic operations.

 **Functionalities:**
+*   Input numbers and basic operations (+, -, *, /, %(modulus))
+*   Display the result
-*
+*   Clear the output